aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/_index.md

 ### **Setting Print Errors**

 You can control how errors are printed using the `PageSetup` class.
-The following example demonstrates how to set the error printing option:
+The following example demonstrates how to set the error‑printing option:

 ```cpp
 #include <Aspose.Cells.h>